-Recently moved with her parents, a ten-year old girl wanders into a world full of gods, witches and spirits.
+Recently moved with her parents, a ten-year-old girl wanders into a world full of gods, witches and spirits.
 Plus humans are changed into beasts.
 This is the first film to earn US$200 million in grosses before opening in the U.S. As of 2016, this is the highest-rated animated film in the IMDB Top Rated Movies Top 250.
-It’s imagery and design alone is worth the visual experience, if you like a lot of detail in an anime like me.
+Its imagery and design alone are worth the visual experience if you like a lot of detail in an anime.

 This was the first film directed by Hayao Miyazaki in which a child character was actually voiced by a child.
 Although Hayao Miyazaki had considered retiring after completing Princess Mononoke in 1997, he was inspired to make this film after seeing a friend’s sullen 10-year-old daughter.
 Hayao Miyazaki wrote, directed, and drew the storyboards for the movie; many directors have claimed that he essentially ‘writes his movie with drawings’, with films like Spirited Away being one man’s work and vision.
 The filmmaker is so influential and involved in the production, the New Yorker once called him “the auteur of anime.”

 First anime film to be nominated for and win an Academy Award.
 It also has the longest runtime of any other film nominated or winning in that category: 125 minutes.
 One of only two animated films ever to receive the Japan Academy Prize for a picture of the year, the first being Princess Mononoke, a product of the same crew.